 – Veggies: Bits of fresh or frozen vegetables like peas, zucchini, spinach, and sweet potato provide fiber.
 Blanch tough veggies to soften.

-– Live foods: Brine shrimp, daphnia, mosquito larvae offer enrichment and protein.
+– Live foods: Brine shrimp, daphnia, and mosquito larvae offer enrichment and protein.
 Introduce them moderately as treats.

 – Algae wafers are made from algae and carry the nutritional benefits of marine plants.
 Sink them for bottom-feeding fish.